Dodge Avenger: 1997

-Standard were 16-inch wheels and the license plate was moved from the decklid to the rear bumper.
+Standard were 16-inch wheels, and the license plate was moved from the decklid to the rear bumper.
 The front and rear fasciae were redesigned.
 A Sport model was introduced (in addition to the base and ES).
 The Avenger Sport package consisted of exclusive 16-inch aluminum wheels and a body-color spoiler.
 This appearance package was available on the base model.

 A body-color rear spoiler, P215/50HR17 tires, and 17-inch cast-aluminum wheels were added for the ES.
-The V6 is also standard for the ES, as well as rear disc brakes.
+The V6 is also standard for the ES, and rear disc brakes.

 1998

-An on-board recycling vapor recovery system, cafe latte exterior color, and a black and gray interior color combination are added.
+An onboard recycling vapor recovery system, Cafe Latte exterior color, and a black and gray interior color combination are added.

 1999

 Next-generation driver and front passenger airbags are added, as well as a new exterior color: Shark Blue.
 The V6 engine and automatic transmission are standard on all models in mid-year, as well as several options.
 An antilock braking system (ABS) was used in all ES models until 1999.